Explore the data

 Enrich the data

 Are there demographic characteristics about the ZCTA that contributed to its high growth?
 If so, are there other areas with those characteristics that may experience growth in the future?
 To answer these questions, you'll use the Enrich Data analysis capability, which adds demographic attributes of your choice to your data.
 Specifically, you'll add Tapestry information to each ZCTA.
 Tapestry is a summary of many demographic and socioeconomic variables, including age groups and lifestyle choices.
 It'll teach you more about the types of people who live in your area of interest and help you better understand the reasons why growth happened where it did.

-- In the map card, click the Action button.
+- In the map card, in the lower right, locate and click the Action button.

 The map card must be selected for the button to appear.

 The Analytics pane appears.
 It has two tabs.
 The Spatial analysis tab is the best choice when you know which analysis capability you want to use, while the Find answers tab will guide you to an analysis capability based on the questions you want answered.

 - On the Spatial analysis tab, click Enrich Data.